Golden beaches, sunny days and beautiful people.

 Enjoy the Coast

-Swim the Gold Coast beaches: There’s over 57 kilometres of beautiful golden beaches.
-Choose one – any one!
+Swim the Gold Coast beaches: There are over 57 kilometres of beautiful golden beaches along the Gold Coast coastline.
+Choose a beach – any one will do!
 Main Beach, Surfers Paradise, Mermaid Beach, Miami Beach, Burleigh Heads and I could keep going!
 Stay safe when out in the sun – Don’t forget to slip, slop, slap!

 Go surfing: Catch a wave at the surf beaches of Burleigh Heads or Main Beach or swim in the sheltered coves at Coolangatta or Currumbin Beaches.
-Visit Queensland’s only surfing museum, Surf World for Australia’s largest collection of surfboards, great photography and surfing memorabilia and artworks on show.
+Be sure to visit Queensland’s only surfing museum, Surf World for Australia’s largest collection of surfboards, great photography and surfing memorabilia and artworks.

 Take surfing lessons: Have you ever wanted to learn how to surf?
 Hire a body board and try body surfing in the shallows or book surf lessons with Get Wet Surf School at ‘the Spit’, Surfers Paradise.

-Offering 360 degree views from the coast to the hinterland, SkyPoint Observation Deck points out all the available attractions.
+SkyPoint: Take in 360 degree views of the Gold Coast’s famous beaches, city skyline and lush hinterland.
+SkyPoint Observation Deck points out all the surrounding attractions.
 The observation deck transforms into a chic, high altitude lounge bar to meet up with friends on the weekends.

 Go Shopping: With over 400 stores, Pacific Fair offers superb shopping choices.
-Harbour Town is Australia’s largest Outlet Shopping Centre with over 240 stores, alfresco dining and entertainment options.
+If you want more – Harbour Town is Australia’s largest Outlet Shopping Centre with over 240 stores, alfresco dining and entertainment options.
 Great options for a holiday shopping spree!

 Follow the locals for the Best Places to eat: Specialty coffee shops to boutique breweries and a choice of sophisticated restaurants to rival the best dining in Sydney and Melbourne.
 Check out the Gold Coast Restaurant Guide for some of the best recommendations.